Trust Fund Tax Penalty: The IRS Can Collect from You Personally

 When the IRS does not receive a federal tax deposit (or receives a deposit that is significantly less than the employer’s usual deposit), an IRS representative will attempt to contact the business owner.
-In the past, that first contact might not happen until the employer’s unpaid tax obligation and penalties had already begun to spiral out of control, but in 2015 the IRS launched their Early Interaction Initiative to address payroll tax compliance proactively.
+In the past, that first contact might not happen until the employer’s unpaid tax obligation and penalties had already begun to spiral out of control.
+In 2015 the IRS launched their Early Interaction Initiative to address payroll tax compliance proactively.

 The Early Interaction Initiative identifies employers who appear to be falling behind on their tax payments or have a history of late payments.
-An IRS representative reaches out to the employer through a personal visit, recorded call or letter to offer helpful information and guidance.
+An IRS representative reaches out to the employer through a personal visit, recorded call, or letter.
+They will try to offer helpful information and guidance.
 This outreach may occur even before quarterly payroll tax returns are filed.

-The trust fund recovery penalty is equal to the balance of unpaid payroll taxes and is based on the amount of unpaid taxes withheld and the employee’s portion of the withheld FICA taxes.
-The IRS also charges interest on the TFRP, so the responsible person may ultimately end up paying more than just the amount of unpaid payroll taxes.
+The trust fund recovery penalty is equal to the balance of unpaid payroll taxes.
+It is based on the amount of unpaid taxes withheld and the employee’s portion of the withheld FICA taxes.
+The IRS also charges interest on the (Trust Fund Tax Penalty) TFRP.
+The responsible person may ultimately end up paying more than just the amount of unpaid payroll taxes.

 Who can be held responsible?

 If the IRS is unable to collect delinquent payroll taxes from the business, the trust fund recovery penalty may be assessed against anyone who is responsible for collecting or paying withheld taxes who willfully fails to collect or pay them.
-While that is typically the business owner, it could include any individual with authority to decide how the business’ available cash will be used.
+It could include any individual with authority to decide how the business’ available cash will be used.
 That may include officers of a corporation, shareholders, members of a board of trustees of a nonprofit organization, and employees with signature authority over bank accounts.

 Responsibility is based on whether the person exercised independent judgment in deciding which creditors to pay.
 For instance, an employee who pays bills solely as directed by a supervisor should not be held responsible.
-An employee who determines which bills will or will not be paid can be considered responsible, whether or not they have any ownership interest in the business.
+An employee who determines which bills will or will not be paid can be considered responsible.
+Regardless of whether or not they have any ownership interest in the business.

-“Willful” simply means that the responsible person was or should have been aware of the requirement to remit the trust fund taxes and either intentionally disregarded the law or was indifferent to its requirements.
+“Willful” simply means that the responsible person was or should have been aware of the requirement to remit the trust fund taxes.
+They also either intentionally disregarded the law or was indifferent to its requirements.
 Using available funds to pay other creditors instead of the IRS is an indication of willfulness.